-Two large purpose-built ships (the research vessel RV Cape Ferguson and the RV Solander) and several smaller vessels provide unique capacity for researchers to travel and conduct research in diverse tropical marine habitats.
-A project to design the next generation of coastal research vessel for Australia, as a replacement for the RV Cape Ferguson has commenced (see earlier section).
-Our major vessels are equipped with specialist oceanographic equipment, winches, onboard laboratories, flow-through aquaria and computing facilities.
-These allow scientists to sample the physical and biological characteristics of various habitats and conduct experiments at sea.
-Inflatable tenders and onboard compressors support diving operations from the major vessels.
+Two large purpose-built ships (the research vessel RV Cape Ferguson and the RV Solander) and several smaller vessels provide unique capacity for researchers to access and conduct research in the diverse tropical marine habitats across Australia's northern coastline.
+Our large vessels are equipped with specialist oceanographic equipment, onboard laboratories, and support for flow-through aquaria and other experimental equipment.
+Inflatable tenders and onboard dive support enables diving operations from these vessels.
+This combination of capabilities, unrivalled in the Australian Research fleet, facilitates our scientists and collaborators to safely and effectively conduct research at sea, in some of our country's most remote tropical regions.